pkarsy/rfboot/usb2rf/README.md

 > make hex
 ```

-### Debug port (only if you modify the usb2rf code)
+### Debug port (useful if you are modifying/debugging the usb2rf code)
-By using another USB to UART module you can have debug messages, useful only if modifying the
+By using another USB to UART module you can have debug messages, as obviously the main
-usb2rf.ino file, as obviously the main port cannot be used for debug messages.
+port cannot be used for debug messages.<br/>
-You need 3 jumper cables
+You need 3 jumper cables:

 ProMini | Debug SerialModule
 ------ | -----